ostis-apps/ostis-discrete-math/README.md

 Pulls all changes from DM components, including graph theory knowledge base component, graph theory problem solver component, and set theory component.

-The location of these components is defined by the `DM_SOURCE` environment variable and can be changed using `dm config` command.
+The location of these components is defined by `DM_SOURCE` environment variable and can be changed using `dm config` command.

 DM components configuration: **Coming soon!**